Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/spoolout.md

 myreport.cmd
 ```

-#### Define post- processing
+#### Define post-processing

-Post- processing should include an acknowledgement so that the next queued transfer request is triggered.
-Additionally, your post- processing script can include, for example, a message to indicate that the file has been received and renamed, and is ready to be consumed by the target application.
+Post-processing should include an acknowledgement so that the next queued transfer request is triggered.
+Additionally, your post-processing script can include, for example, a message to indicate that the file has been received and renamed, and is ready to be consumed by the target application.

 ```
 end part=&part,idt=&idt,istate=yes,diagc='READY TO CONSUME'